Skip to main content

 Trade and investment

-In 2019-20, two-way merchandise trade between Australia and Timor-Leste was worth $73 million.
-Australian exports to Timor-Leste totalled $71.8 million with major items including civil engineering equipment, aircraft and related parts.
-Imports from Timor-Leste totalled $1.3 million, the majority of which was coffee.
+In 2023, two-way merchandise trade between Australia and Timor-Leste was worth $242.9 million.
+Australian exports to Timor-Leste totalled $132.0 million with major items including business travel and passenger motor vehicles.
+Imports from Timor-Leste totalled $110.9 million, including recreational and business travel, and coffee.
 The country fact sheet contains more details about Australia's trade and investment relationship with Timor-Leste.

-Remittances from Timorese workers overseas – including those in Australia under the Pacific Australia Labour Mobility scheme - are the largest non-oil contributor to the economy.
-Prior to COVID-19 travel restrictions, one in five Timorese households were receiving payments from overseas.
+Remittances from Timorese workers overseas – including those in Australia under the Pacific Australia Labour Mobility scheme - are the largest non-petroleum contributor to the economy.
+Since 2012, Timorese participants in Australian labour mobility programs have sent home more than $104 million in remittances.

 Timor-Leste's legal system is based on civil law.
-Although a broad range of legislation has been promulgated, further strengthening of legal and judicial frameworks will be key to promoting economic development and effective governance in Timor-Leste.
-Important commercial legislation that has been passed by Parliament includes an investment law, commercial registry and tax legislation.
+A broad range of legislation has been promulgated, and further strengthening of legal and judicial frameworks will be key to promoting economic development.
+Important commercial legislation that has been passed by Parliament includes investment law, commercial registry, and tax legislation.

 The Timorese Constitution does not permit foreign land ownership, although leases and joint venture arrangements are possible.